Financing Your Degree

-Applicants must submit a Free Application for Federal Student Aid (FAFSA), a Simmons Student Information Form (SIF), and any additional supporting documents that may be required.
-The FAFSA code for Simmons College is 002208.
+Applicants must submit a Free Application for Federal Student Aid (FAFSA) and any additional supporting documents that may be required.
+The FAFSA code for Simmons University is 002208.
 Filing your FAFSA online expedites the processing time.
 Submit your FAFSA via the Department of Education’s website at www.fafsa.ed.gov.

 Simmons also offers a payment plan that students can take advantage of to cover the cost of tuition or supplement any remaining cost not covered by federal or private loans.
-The Higher One Tuition Payment Plan is an interest-free alternative that allows students to spread any balance over three months (bridge students), or four months (non-bridge students).
+The Tuition Management Systems is an interest-free alternative that allows students to spread any balance over three months (bridge students), or four months (non-bridge students).
 Students must sign up for the payment plan well in advance of the bill due date to avoid late penalties.
 There is a $35 application fee each term that students choose to set up the payment plan.
-Visit the Tuition Payment Plan website for more information on setting up a payment plan.
+Visit the Tuition Management Systems website for more information on setting up a payment plan.

 View a list of additional funding resources that you may be eligible to receive.
 Application deadlines are often in the spring for the following year, so search early if you are interested in receiving funding.

 In addition, you may be eligible for tuition assistance from your employer.
 Talk with your human resources personnel or the benefits administrator at your place of employment to learn about any tuition benefits that may be available.

 For more general information about student loan repayment, to access loan repayment calculators, and to learn more about loan forgiveness or income-driven repayment plans, please visit the Department of Education's Loan Repayment Information page.